Comparing IM Cannabis (IMCC) and Its Rivals

 |-18.10%

 13.7% of IM Cannabis shares are owned by institutional investors.
 Comparatively, 17.9% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
 30.9% of shares of all “Medicinals & botanicals” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Summary